Code-Pwn/RTCP-Writeups/Work in Progress.md

 Hint2:Have you ever played Skyrim?
 Well, you don't need a horse for this one.

-# Solution
+# Challange
 Sweet!
 An unfinished game to break!

+# Solution

 Download the file and start up the game.
 We got some basic controls.
 Left and right moment and a jump button.
 So off we go following the signs giving us directions.
 A cliff we shouldn't jump off?
 Lets do it.
 Ah goblins to kill us great.
 Well it seems they can't